Display makers look to next-generation cars to drive growth

 Competition is heating up with LCD automotive display shipments forecast to almost triple to 174 million from 2013 to 2018, according to data from research firm IHS.

-Auto display revenue will grow from $4.6 billion (3 billion pounds) to $8.3 billion over the same period, it says.
+Auto display revenue will grow from $4.6 billion to $8.3 billion over the same period, it says.
 Even so, the sector is small by mobile standards, with global handset screen revenue estimated at $28.9 billion in 2013, according to DisplaySearch.

 But auto displays promise better returns than smartphones.
 They need to be more durable and carry longer warranties, so they are more expensive.
 Margins can reach 30 percent compared with as little as 5 percent for consumer electronics displays, IHS analyst Stacy Wu said.